larafoster/Tech-Blog-OSU/README.md

   ## Installation
   Once you clone this repository, you will need to follow these steps:
   1. Connect to your mysql server.
 Create an .env file and store db name, user and password.
   2. In your terminal, you will need to cd into the database folder and source the sql files.
+To do this follow:
+      `mysql -u root -p` it will prompt for your password.
+Then type:
+      `source db\schema.sql` to source your database.
   3. Cd back to the path containing the index file and install the node modules, by running npm install.
+  4. There is a seed file to get started with prepopulated data.
+Simple type:
+  `npm run seed` in the terminal.
-  4. To start the app, type 'node server' in the terminal.
+  5. To start the app, type `node server` in the terminal.

   ### Links
   Project Links: